Treatment for Prostatitis London

 Non Pharmacetical Treatment for Prostatitis London Clinic

 A full case history is taken and functional medicine tests – carefully chosen for each patient – are recommended.
 A treatment plan is formulated based on these test results, which addresses the underlying issues driving this painful condition and the symptoms with a view to long-term resolution.
 Each prescription is tailored to meet each patient’s unique needs.
-Patients report that this approach is far better than a one size fits all approach.
-This condition is usually very stressful for the man and we aim to lower his stress levels using natural medicine.
+Patients report that this approach works far better than a one size fits all approach.
+This condition is usually very stressful for the man and we aim to lower his stress levels using non pharmaceutical medicine.